 Blackstone, the world’s biggest buyout company and a bellwether for the private-equity industry, last month reported economic net income fell 24 percent to $432.3 million as its private-equity holdings rose at a slower pace.

-Och-Ziff Capital Management Group LLC (OZM), the hedge fund run by Daniel Och, yesterday reported a 12 percent drop in first- quarter distributable profit on lower incentive income.
+Och-Ziff Capital Management Group LLC (OZM:US), the hedge fund run by Daniel Och, yesterday reported a 12 percent drop in first- quarter distributable profit on lower incentive income.

 Private-equity firms pool investor money with a mandate to use it to buy companies, using mostly debt, with the intention of later selling the companies or taking them public for a profit.
 Hedge funds are mostly private pools of capital whose managers participate substantially in the profits from their speculation on the price of assets.
 Managers of both types of funds charge annual management fees, traditionally 1.5 percent to 2 percent, and receive a portion of investment gains equal to 20 percent.